Husqvarna Chainsaw 455 Rancher Problems + Troubleshooting

 Issue #3: Ignition Failure Due to Bad Spark Plugs

 Spark plugs are critical components in the spark system.
-A faulty ignition occurs due to bad spark plugs, and that’s harmful to the saw’s engine.
+When I’ve encountered a faulty ignition, it’s often been because of bad spark plugs, and believe me, that’s not good for the saw’s engine.

 Solution #1: Inspect the Spark Plugs Closer

 Check the spark plugs if they are worn out.
 This might create a gap between electrodes.
 So, inspect for gaps or other dirt issues.
-If any issue persists, our engineers recommend replacing the spark plugs.
+If any issue persists, I recommend replacing the spark plugs.

 How to Check the Spark Plugs?

-5. If the gap is too big, spark plugs might be worn out over time.
-So, we recommend replacing them entirely.
+- If the gap is too big, spark plugs might be worn out over time.
+So, I recommend replacing them entirely.

 Issue #4: Husqvarna 455 Rancher Won't Start or Hard to Start